ZJamss/Bendoroll/README.md

   - ❤️ Also no reflection
   - 😀 Just function

-  You just need call some function , so easy
+  You just need call some functions , so easy

 ## QuickStart